Complex calculation models

 The research of Bonvin and his colleagues focuses on the development of reliable bioinformatics and computational approaches for predicting, modeling and parsing biomolecular interactions at the atomic level.
 In ordinary human language: they are making 3D models of molecules and molecular networks.
 For this they developed a software called HADDOCK.
 Researchers can then use this software again.

 Via HADDOCK, for example, research is being conducted into the spread of brain tumors in the body.
 Understanding the mechanism of tumor growth is important for medical treatment.
 Researchers at the University of Bordeaux were able to use the software to test the interaction between a molecule – involved in cancer processes – and a membrane receptor that regulates tumor enlargement.
-An EGI use case features this story in detail.

 Around the world